 By: Kierstyn Yardley

 In the age of followers and influencers, sports organizations are following suit and turning to social media to connect to their audience.
 Sports programs use social media as a way to bring in fans, and keep them entertained.
-Not only are teams trying to build loyalty with fans, they are attempting to increase attendance at events through various social media campaigns.
+Not only are teams trying to build loyalty with fans, they are attempting to increase attendance at events and the purchase of things like NRL merchandise through various social media campaigns.

 As social media starts to take over our society, the sports industry has been using it to bring in more ticket sales and fan base.
 According to Umbel, a survey they did says, “87% of 13-24 year old sports fans use social media to consume sports and 70% of sports fans who follow a brand are willing to share content, engage with content, or buy tickets and merchandise.”
 Social media for sports allows teams to draw in fans, and interact with them.
 Having fans at sporting events makes the atmosphere a different experience and that is why they use social media.
 Social media can be tricky, but the ones who have figured it out have reaped the benefits.